These are the signs that the independent contractor you work with is a true keeper:

 Last but not least, add the new employee to your company's payroll.
 For this, you will need your HR department, who will make sure all the necessary information is collected and stored in the new employee record.
 There might be some additional checks and paperwork to fill in, such as signing employment agreements and contracts and you're all set.

 Hiring full-time employees internationally?
 These are your options

 If the people you want to hire live in other countries, you have two options:

-- Opening a subsidiary — subsidiary is a local branch of your company that enables you to hire them as local employees; this requires you to find someone who will complete the legal and financial work, so you stay compliant with the local labor laws
+- Opening a subsidiary — subsidiary is a local branch of your company that enables you to hire workers as local employees; this requires you to find someone on the ground who will complete the legal and financial work, so you stay compliant with the local labor laws

-- Using Professional employer organization (PEO) and Employer of record (EOR) services — this one is far easier to manage than a subsidiary; you can outsource complete HR services, and make the EOR the hiring party on your behalf.
+- Using employer of record (EOR) services — this one is far easier to manage than a subsidiary; by outsourcing the complete HR process, you are making the employer of record the hiring party on your behalf.

 This is where Deel can help!

-As an Employer of record, we can take care of complete payroll and compliance in more than 150 countries worldwide.
-This includes local support, customized full-time contracts, international payments, and more benefits for employers who’d love to take a dip in the global hiring pool.
+As an employer of record, Deel can take care of complete international employment, payroll, and compliance worldwide.
+This includes local support, customized full-time employment contracts, international payments, and more benefits for both employers and employees who’d love to take a dip in the global hiring pool.